Anti-Money Laundering (AML): Unravelling Its History & Importance

 3. Smurfing

-Small amounts of money below the Anti-Money Laundering (AML) threshold are added to credit cards.
+Small amounts of money below the AML threshold are added to credit cards.
 This is then used to pay expenses.

 4. Trusts and offshore companies